 The name, Energy Bar, itself fills you with energy.

-Store bought energy bars are good but why not made these energy bars in your home kitchen and that too with ingredients you like more ?
+Store-bought energy bars are good but why not make these energy bars in your home kitchen and that too with ingredients you like more?

 And especially when it is very simple to make.
 Just 10 to 15 minutes and you get wonderful, nutritious, artificial preservatives and additives free, suiting to your own taste buds—- energy bars.

 Energy bars give you instant energy and can be had at any time of the day— in breakfast, with evening tea, while travelling, after gymming, to curb hunger pangs, in your kid’s tiffin box, etc etc.

-Energy bars is a super food, full of nutrients—carbs, protein, vitamins, minerals, iron.
+Energy bars are a superfood, full of nutrients—carbs, protein, vitamins, minerals, iron.

 An added advantage of energy bar is that they are made without sugar.
 Yes, no sugar at all.

 Power packed ‘dates’ do the dual job of giving sweetness as well in binding the mixture.